Skip to main content

 Quick Reference Guide

-If your team wants to start improving accessibility on its own, these are realistic first steps based on current checklists from CivicPlus, AccessibilityChecker, and DOJ planning guidance.
+If your team wants to start improving accessibility on its own, these are realistic first steps — pulled from current checklists by CivicPlus, AccessibilityChecker, and DOJ planning guidance.

 H1 Fire Station 1